thai-language.comInternet resource

 mid-class

-One of the classes of consonants in Thai (along with low- and high-), used in the tone rules to determine the spoken tone of a syllable.
+One of the classes of consonants in Thai (along with low- and high-), used in the tone rules to determine the lexical tone of a syllable.
 Syllables that begin with a mid-class consonant are pronounced with a middle tone in live syllables with no tone marker.
 In dead syllables without a tone marker, the low tone is indicated.
 All four tone marks may appear, and they indicate the low, falling, high, or rising tones.

 mid tone

-One of five spoken tones used in Thai (along with low, high, rising, and falling).
+One of five lexical tones used in Thai (along with low, high, rising, and falling).
 The mid tone occurs in live syllables with low- or mid-class initial consonant.
 In mid tone, the voice speaks at an even, normal pitch.
 The mid tone is sometimes referred to as common tone or even tone.

 monosyllabicpertaining to a single syllable.